shiqiz1020/cellular-automata-library/Application/Plot_Results/README.md

  This subdirectory contains all the saved figures from the application executable of the cancer matastasis simulation for the cellular automata library.
+All files will be in the format of .png.